Available in Nexus Repository OSS and Nexus Repository Pro

 Deviating from a common structure will not merge metadata; taking the example above if the rpms were pushed to the hosted repository as

 http://localhost:8081/repository/yum-hosted/extras/x86_64/example.rpm the metadata will be available for use but it will not be merged.
-See details on how to configure your client.
+See specific details on how to configure your client in below subsection.

 Deploying Packages to Yum Hosted Repositories

 The Yum client does not come with a method for uploading RPMs however many other tools can be used to upload files to a hosted Yum repository using a simple

 curl command and the default credentials of the admin user to upload a

 test.rpm file to a hosted Yum repository with the name